Dexesttp/physics-project/README.md

 The default path search for the HKXPack jar is `%git%/af4/hkxpack/cli/target/hkxpack-cli.jar`, so you'll need to change it in the `.vscode/tasks.json` file if you want to use another path.

-If you want to studychnage the binary files, you can use the [Hexdump for VSCode](https://marketplace.visualstudio.com/items?itemName=slevesque.vscode-hexdump) VSCode extension.
+If you want to study/change the binary files, you can use the [Hexdump for VSCode](https://marketplace.visualstudio.com/items?itemName=slevesque.vscode-hexdump) VSCode extension.

-Then, each time you modify the xml files, you can recompile them using the `Ctrl`+`Shift`+`B` shortcut or the `run buld task` Visual Studio code command.
+Then, each time you modify the xml files, you can recompile them using the `Ctrl`+`Shift`+`B` shortcut or the `run build task` Visual Studio code command.

 ## Documentation